- Portable Games

 Rain's bullet cuts through the air and hits the wall.
 She quickly aims again.
 But she couldn't measure the time to fire as the two struggled rolling on the floor.

 Millenia's fangs aimed close at Norse's throat again.
-He pulled a combat knife fitted on his right foot and desperately fought back.
+He pulled the combat knife fitted on his right foot and desperately fought back.
 The fangs pounced straight toward their prey.

 Rain waited for her missing uncle and confronted her fears in pursuit of her friend, believing in herself until the end.